Research study to determine the impact of creating a Vision Board on life-goal clarity and wellbeing – an overview

 Acknowledgements

-I would like to thank Kirsty Gardiner, my university research tutor, for her patience, support and encouragement throughout the process and my family and friends for their belief in me.
-Finally, my thanks to all the amazing participants who spent their valuable time and energy engaging in this study, making it possible.
+I would like to thank all the amazing participants who spent their valuable time and energy engaging in this study, making it possible.

 Would you like to create a Vision Board using the method used within this research study?
 Click here to access my self-study course.